rybakit/msgpack.php/README.md

 interface.

 The purpose of `Packable` transformers is to serialize a specific value to one of the basic MessagePack types.
-A good example of such a transformer is the `MapTransformer` that comes with the library.
+A good example of such a transformer is a `MapTransformer` that comes with the library.
 It serializes `Map` objects (which are simple wrappers around PHP arrays) to MessagePack maps.
 This is useful when you want to explicitly mark that a given PHP array must be packed as a MessagePack map, without triggering the type's auto-detection routine.